Living Room Decluttering Tips: Step-by-Step Guide

 2. Organic Textiles: Choose organic textiles for upholstery, throw pillows and curtains.
 Organic fabrics are made from natural, pesticide-free materials, promoting sustainable agriculture and reducing the release of harmful chemicals into the environment.
 Look for textiles made from organic cotton, hemp, or bamboo.

-3. Low-VOC Paint: Traditional paint can release volatile organic compounds (VOCs), which can have adverse health effects and contribute to indoor air pollution.
+3. Low-VOC Paint: Traditional paint can release volatile organic compounds (VOCS), which can have adverse health effects and contribute to indoor air pollution.
 Opt for low-VOC or VOC-free paints when giving your living room a fresh coat.
 These paints have minimal or no emissions, making them safer for you and the environment.

 Indoor Plants